Knowing Your Love Language Can Revolutionize Your Relationship—Here's How to Find it Out

 3. Receiving Gifts

 This language is one of the more straight-forward ones.
-It is a simple idea of giving to your loved one and making them feel loved.
-No, it’s not about buying them expensive jewelry or spending a large amount of money on a lavish honeymoon — although those are very nice — it’s about showing someone that you took the time to think about them.
+It is a simple idea of making your loved one feel cherished and appreciated by giving.
+No, it’s not about buying them expensive jewelry or spending a large amount of money on a lavish honeymoon—although those are very nice—it’s about showing someone that you took the time to think about them.

 Getting your partner a gift, of any shape, size or price proves that you stopped for a minute and thought about what they might want and then followed through and got them something to improve their day.
 If your spouse isn’t a big “gift giver” and you love buying things for them, then you speak different love languages.
 The good news is, this one is the easiest to learn, because it just takes time to realize even if you don’t think your gift is what someone would want you did think of them, so it’s a step in the right direction.